duetds/date-picker/README.md

 ### Date picker dialog: Date grid

-- `Space, Enter`: Selects a date, closes the dialog, and moves focus back to the Choose Date button.
-Additionally updates the value of the Duet Date Picker input with the selected date.
+- `Space, Enter`: Selects a date, closes the dialog, and moves focus back to the “Choose Date” button.
+Additionally updates the value of the Duet Date Picker input with the selected date, and adds selected date to “Choose Date” button label.
 - `Arrow up`: Moves focus to the same day of the previous week.
 - `Arrow down`: Moves focus to the same day of the next week.
 - `Arrow right`: Moves focus to the next day.